 Competition is the fuel fanning the fire, driving globalization and technological development.

-According to Harvard Professor and leadership expert Dr. John Kotter, “Change management is a set of tools, processes, and mechanisms designed to ensure that when changes are made in an organization, stakeholders buy-in, the process stays under control, and the project keeps on budget.”
+According to Harvard Professor and leadership expert Dr. John Kotter, “Change management is a set of tools, processes, and mechanisms designed to ensure that when changes are made in an organization, stakeholders buy in, the process stays under control, and the project keeps on budget.”
 Generally, change management makes more minor changes overseen by a change management group with specialized consultants.

-He notes that the changes are “planned and deliberate,” but because of the rapid pace of change with globalization, competitive pressure is making “change management by itself, inadequate.”
+He notes that the changes are “planned and deliberate.”
+But, because of the rapid pace of change with globalization, competitive pressure is making “change management by itself inadequate.”

 Change leadership is entirely different.
 According to Dr. Kotter, “It articulates a vision of the future, mobilizes resources needed, and puts an engine on the whole change process to make it go faster and smarter.”

 Change leadership allows for larger-scale changes which are urgent yet driven by sound unproven ideas.
-Change leadership is initiated and overseen by leaders who inspire stakeholders and empower them to fight for it.
+It is initiated and overseen by leaders who inspire stakeholders and empower them to fight for it.
 Very little change leadership is done today, but it is the necessary solution in a rapidly changing world.

 The third challenge to leading change is complacency.
 It is a feeling of contentment or self-satisfaction coupled with danger or trouble looming around the corner.